DIY Cedar Shim Starburst Light Fixture

-I recently revealed this DIY cedar shim starburst light fixture on Instagram and the response to it was shocking!
-It was by far my most well-received post.
+I recently revealed this DIY cedar shim starburst light fixture last week on Instagram and the response to it was shocking!
+It was by far my most well-received post or DIY project to date.
 So many people saved the post, which tells me a whole bunch of people are going to try and make it.
-I thought I better get together a tutorial to explain just how I did it to help those people out that want to give it a go!
+I thought I better get together a tutorial to explain just how I did it to help those people out that want to make their own starburst lights!

 This post may contain affiliate links.
 That means if you purchase anything from these links I earn a small commission, at no extra cost to you!
 This helps support my blog, so thank you!